MetaMask/snaps/README.md

 The TypeScript configuration of this monorepo is brittle, and requires manual maintenance.
 It uses TypeScript [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) and `composite` sub-projects (i.e. monorepo package).
 In short, the [root `tsconfig.json`](./tsconfig.json) must contain an empty `files` array, and `references` to each interdependent project with a `tsconfig.json` in its root directory.
-Meanwhile, every sub-project must explicitly declare the relative paths its local dependencies via its `references` array.
+Meanwhile, every sub-project must explicitly declare the relative paths to its local dependencies via its `references` array.

-If building from the monorepo root suddenlyt starts to fail, check if the errors are referring to monorepo packages, and verify that their `tsconfig.json` files are configured correctly.
+If building from the monorepo root suddenly starts to fail, check if the errors are referring to monorepo packages, and verify that their `tsconfig.json` files are configured correctly.

+Some packages do not require a `tsconfig.json` file.
+These packages must be explicitly ignored in the [TypeScript config lint script](./scripts/verify-tsconfig.mjs).
+If a package is neither referenced nor ignored, linting will fail.

 ### Testing and Linting